Stanislav Petrov: Aftermath

-In the effective altruism movement, September 26th is commemorated as Petrov day.

 Later career

-In the aftermath of the incident, the Soviet government investigated the incident and determined that Petrov had insufficiently documented his actions during the crisis.
-He explained it as "Because I had a phone in one hand and the intercom in the other, and I don't have a third hand"; nevertheless, Petrov received a reprimand.

-In 1984, Petrov left the military and got a job at the research institute that had developed the Soviet Union's early warning system.
+After leaving the military in 1984, Petrov was hired at the same research institute that had developed the Soviet Union's early warning system.
 He later retired so he could care for his wife after she was diagnosed with cancer.
-A BBC report in 1998 stated Petrov had suffered a mental breakdown and quoted Petrov as saying, "I was made a scapegoat."

-During a visit to the United States for the filming of the documentary The Man Who Saved the World, Petrov toured in May 2007 the Minuteman Missile National Historic Site and, having retired from USSR military, commented, “[he] would never have imagined being able to visit one of the enemy’s securest sites.”
+During a visit to the United States for the filming of the documentary The Man Who Saved the World, Petrov toured the Minuteman Missile National Historic Site in May 2007 and commented, "I would never have imagined being able to visit one of the enemy's securest sites."

-Petrov died on 19 May 2017 from hypostatic pneumonia, though it was not widely reported until September.
-He was 77 years old.
+Petrov died on 19 May 2017 from pneumonia, though it was not widely reported until September.
+He was 77.